 Figure 1.
-Spending on public welfare and social services is equally likely to increase as it is to decrease in the next year.
+Spending on sanitation, sewage, and water is equally likely to increase as it is to decrease in the next year.
 For each program area, the percentage of local governments expecting an increase, no change, or decrease is shown.